About the show

 The Green Tie on the Little Yellow Dog

-Therefore, these were produced at a time when the latest idea (in 1983) was for other programming to be of variable lengths.
+These were produced at a time when the latest idea (in 1983) was for other programming to be of variable lengths.
 But, this new philosophy did not last long and the more standard programme length resumed which viewing audiences have been more familiar with all along.
-A mini-series titled The Green Tie on the Little Yellow Dog (in itself a parody of another monologue called The Green Eye of the Little Yellow God). |
+So, they were edited into a mini-series titled The Green Tie on the Little Yellow Dog (in itself a parody of another monologue called The Green Eye of the Little Yellow God by Billy Bennett). |

 Neil Anthony, Producer